gpineda2003/gpineda2003/README.md

 📚 I am currently pursuing a double degree in Business Administration and Computer Science, making me a student at both Wilfrid Laurier University and the University of Waterloo.

-🔎 My short-term goal as of now is to land a co-op placement for Winter 2023, specifically targeting roles in Human Resources or Management to try and leverage my ability to work with others.
+🔎 My short-term goal as of now is to land a co-op placement for Winter 2023

 💪 My strength stems from how versatile I am.
 I do well in support roles because I always think ahead to see how I can go above and beyond for those I am supporting, and I also do well in leadership roles because of my ability to establish productive yet fun environments in teams that I lead.